DIPSAS/ehrcraft-form-api/README.md

 * 1.5.0 - Added callback on ctx
 * 2.0.0 - Attribute names from upper camelcase to lower camelcase.
-* 2.1.0 - Fixed attribute name value to lower case for DvBoolean, value is also acceptec in constructor for DvBoolean
+* 2.1.0 - Fixed attribute name value to lower case for DvBoolean.

 ## Usage